-- 25.6 Other than drying, sweeping of any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate or the FIA Technical Delegate. - 25.7 Competitors must not paint lines on any part of the pit lane or otherwise mark their position with tape or similar means.
+25.6 Other than drying, sweeping of any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate or the FIA

-- 25.8 Other than in Article 25.5 above no equipment may be left in the fast lane.
-A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 25.9 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as possible afterwards. - All team personnel carrying out any work on a car during all pit stops while the engine is running must be wearing helmets which meet or exceed the requirements of ECE 22.05 European motorcycle road helmet, DOT USA motorcycle road helmet or JIS T8133-2015, class 2 -JPN protective helmetsfor motor vehicle users.
-The use of appropriate eye protection is compulsory. - 25.10 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race, which is then able to resume, the driver concerned will receive a penalty under Article 15.3 d). - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.
-In all of the above cases, a car will be deemed to have been released either when it has been driven out of its designated garage area (when leaving from the garage) or after it has completely cleared its pit stop position following a pit stop. - e) Leaving the pit lane and rejoining the track must be done without endangering or hindering other participants. - 25.11 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 25.12 Cars may not enter the fast lane of the pits until the pit exit is opened at the start or re-start of each practice or qualifying session.
-Furthermore, no car may be moved to a position in the slow lane which is closer to the pit exit than the garage which has been assigned to the relevant Team. - 25.13 All pit road garage doors must remain open during all FR practice and qualifying sessions. - 25.14 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
+- Technical Delegate. - 25.7 Competitors must not paint lines on any part of the pit lane or otherwise mark their position with tape or similar means. - 25.8 Other than in Article 25.5 above no equipment may be left in the fast lane.
+A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 25.9 Operating-team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as possible afterwards. - All operating-team personnel carrying out any work on a car during all pit stops while the engine is running must be wearing helmets which meet or exceed the requirements of ECE 22.05 European motorcycle road helmet, DOT USA motorcycle road helmet or JIS T8133-2015, class 2 -JPN protective helmets for motor vehicle users.
+The use of appropriate eye protection is compulsory. - 25.10 a) It is the responsibility of the operating-team to release the car from his designated pit stop position area only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race, which is then able to resume, the driver concerned will receive a penalty under Article 15.3 d). - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.
+In all of the above cases, a car will be deemed to have been released either when it has been driven out of its designated pit stop position area or after it has completely cleared its pit stop position following a pit stop. - e) Leaving the pit lane and rejoining the track must be done without endangering or hindering other participants. - 25.11 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 25.12 Cars may not enter the fast lane of the pits until the pit exit is opened at the start or re-start of each practice or qualifying session.
+Furthermore, no car may be moved to a position in the slow lane which is closer to the pit exit than the pit stop position area which has been assigned to the relevant drivers. - 25.13 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.